 Regional Vice President, North Asia

-Tao brings to IATA a wealth of working experience in China’s civil aviation industry including 23 years in Civil Aviation Administration of China (CAAC) where he was Head of the Airworthiness Certification Center and 10 years in the International Civil Aviation Organization ICAO where he was appointed as the Permanent Representative of China to the Council of ICAO (2006-2017).
+Tao brings to IATA a wealth of working experience in China’s civil aviation industry including 23 years in Civil Aviation Administration of China (CAAC) where he was Deputy Director General of the Flight Standard Department, 10 years in the International Civil Aviation Organization ICAO where he was appointed as the Permanent Representative of China to the Council of ICAO (2006-2017) and Head of the Airworthiness Certification Center of the CAAC.
 Ma held key posts including as the Chair of the Technical Cooperation Committee (2008-2009), the First Vice President of the Council (2010-2011), and the Chair of the Working Group on Governance and Efficiency of the Council (2013-2015).

 Tao graduated from the Civil Aviation University of China (1983) majoring in Aviation English.
 He also holds a master’s degree in aviation safety management in a joint program of the Civil Aviation University of China and Ecole Nationale de L’Aviation Civile.